ivan-hc/AM/README.md

 - the icon, that can be placed, for example, in /usr/share/pixmaps or /usr/share/icons (optional for command line tools);
 - the launcher in /usr/share/applications (optional for command line tools).

-##### *NOTE that it is more important to have a /opt/$PROGRAM/remove script file, it must contain the path of all the files created by your script.
-It can be easilly called by "APP" also if you have removed and then re-installed "APP" itself, using the command:
+##### *NOTE that it is more important to have a /opt/$PROGRAM/remove script file, it must contain the path of all the files created by your script, learn more [here](#how-to-uninstall-a-program-using-app).

-`sudo app remove $PROGRAM`

-### As you can see, you're free to do whatever you want with your script!
-The rules of "APP" are few and the commands to use even fewer.

-I personally will try to import so many scripts from [AppMan](https://github.com/ivan-hc/AppMan) as possible (if I'll have time enough).

 # How to uninstall "APP"

 `sudo app remove app`